ruslo/CGold/docs/overview/cmake-can.rst

 =============

-Even if your team has no plans to work with some :ref:`native tools <Native build tool>` originally this may be changed in future.
+Even if your team has no plans to work with some :ref:`native tools <Native build tool>` originally this may change in future.
 E.g. you have worked with ``Makefile`` and want to try ``Ninja``.
 What you will do?
 Convert manually?
 Find the converter?
 Write converter from scratch?
 Write new ``Ninja`` configuration from scratch?
 With :ref:`CMake <CMake>` you can change ``cmake -G 'Unix Makefiles'`` to